 But the scheme could open new markets for frozen British lamb.

-By the start of this week, nearly 1500t of lamb had been accepted into store, almost two-thirds of the permitted UK tonnage set by the EU last month.
-All 2400t should be taken up by the Nov 20 deadline, says the Intervention Board.
+By the start of this week, nearly 1500 tonnes of lamb had been accepted into store, almost two-thirds of the permitted UK tonnage set by the EU last month.
+All 2400t should be taken up by the 20 November deadline, says the Intervention Board.

-"Nothing has happened to the SQQ price," says Lesley Green of the Meat and Livestock Commission.
-"It may be that buyers have not yet sourced lambs."
+“Nothing has happened to the SQQ [standard quality quotation] price,” says Lesley Green of the Meat and Livestock Commission.
+“It may be that buyers have not yet sourced lambs.”

-Although the SQQ edged up last week to average 68.22p/kg, this weeks average as FW went to press was 64.56p/kg, well over a third down on last year.
+Although the SQQ edged up last week to average 68.22p/kg, this weeks average was 64.56p/kg, well over a third down on last year.

 Throughput also dropped.
-June figures showed 6% more lambs on farm this year.
-That, and slow marketing, means Oct-Dec slaughterings must exceed last years final quarter figure by 18% to leave the same number of lambs post Christmas.
+June figures showed 6% more lambs on-farm this year.
+That, and slow marketing, means October-December slaughterings must exceed last years final quarter figure by 18% to leave the same number of lambs post-Christmas.
 But October figures show a 10% increase.

-One of the biggest participants in the private storage aid scheme is Cornwall-based St Merryn Meat, which has had 500t accepted.
+One of the biggest participants in the private storage aid scheme is Cornwall-based St Merryn Meat, which has had 500 tonnes accepted.

 Quality is paramount, Mr Stacey emphasises.
 Frozen lamb has to be stored for three to seven months, so will compete with New Zealand supplies.

-Another 250t has been tendered by Anglo Beef Processors in a joint venture with Sainsbury, which will also market frozen lamb to test performance against NZ supplies.
+Another 250 tonnes has been tendered by Anglo Beef Processors in a joint venture with Sainsbury, which will also market frozen lamb to test performance against New Zealand supplies.

-"It will be cut to NZ specifications, and will be offered side by side," says an ABP spokesman. *
+“It will be cut to New Zealand specifications, and will be offered side by side,” says an ABP spokesman.